 The registration form needs to be completed in one sitting so you may wish to have a short profile ready to go before you start.

 Once you have completed your registration, your details will be verified before you are added to the national register.
 The team may contact you to follow up on any queries.
 Once you have been approved, you will receive an email confirming your registration and your next steps.

 Are you no longer coaching?
 If you are featured on the directory but no longer wish to coach, please get in touch with firstname.lastname@example.org to be removed from the directory

 Once you have received your confirmation you can access the coaching directory using the password that you will be sent:

 Coachees will then be able to search the register to find you.
 They will be able to search by phase and region and will be asked to read profiles of potential coaches to find one that feels right.
 Please consider this when completing your registration details.
 Coachees will be asked to make contact with you to discuss if a coaching relationship might be right.
-Please respond to such queries within 10 working days.
 If you wish to progress your coaching relationship with them, please ensure a coaching contract (agreement) is set up.
 A template for this can be found here or you may wish to use your own model for this.

-Please note that three free coaching sessions is part of the Coaching Pledge offer.
+Please note that three free coaching sessions are part of the Coaching Pledge offer.
 Beyond this, you are free to negotiate any additional sessions with your coachee if and as required.